Wreath of Christ

 The Wreath of Christ (Frälsarkransen; Danish and Norwegian: Kristuskransen), also known as the Lutheran rosary, are a set of prayer beads developed in 1995 by Swedish Evangelical Lutheran bishop emeritus Martin Lönnebo.
 The Wreath of Christ contains 18 beads, which are known as "pearls", with many including a crucifix.
 They are an often used devotion in the Lutheran Church after their popularization through the text Pearls of Life; the Wreath of Christ has been used in ecumenical Christian settings as well.

+A group of confirmands in the Church of Sweden use an enlarged Wreath of Christ as a pedagocical tool during the confirmation mass in Oscar Church, Stockholm.
+They also wear the wreaths around their wrists.

 Background

 Bishop Lönnebo of the Lutheran Church of Sweden was stranded on an island in Greece for several days because of a storm.
 When he saw the Greek fishermen with their kombologia (which are in fact worry beads that have no religious or spiritual function), he was inspired to create the Wreath of Christ.
 He first developed, on paper, a set of Lutheran prayer beads where he gave all the pearls a specific meaning.
 After the return home to Sweden, he made the actual pearl ribbon, based on his sketches and started using it in his prayers.
 The devotion began to spread rapidly in Sweden and to other Lutheran countries.